treymo/joplin-link-graph/README.md

 **Note:** Requires Joplin 1.7.0+

+Combine this plugin with the Joplin Backlinks and Quicklinks for Zettelkasten-type functionality!

 ## Basic Features

 * View all links between notes in a graph view - the graph automatically refreshes when you change a note